amirpoormajnoon/used-car-price-prediction-with-neural-network/README.md

-# used-car-price-prediction-with-neural-network
-A machine learning project to predict used car prices using a neural network model (MLPRegressor).
-The project involves preprocessing data, feature encoding, and dimensionality reduction (PCA) to improve model performance.
-# Used Car Price Prediction with Neural Network

 ## Description
 A machine learning project to predict used car prices using a neural network model (MLPRegressor).
 The project involves preprocessing data, feature encoding, and dimensionality reduction (PCA) to improve model performance.